Jin Boyang: Skating technique

 Jin is known for his technical prowess and quadruple jumps, earning him the nickname "Mars Boy" (火星男孩) from some Chinese media.
 During the 2016–17 season, Jin said in an interview, "Jumps define me and I like them."
+He has also stated that there are no jumps he does not like, but that the quadruple Lutz is his favourite, although in 2013, he had no intention of jumping it in a competition and was only practicing because he wanted to accomplish it.
 He is regarded as one of the driving forces behind the dramatic "quad revolution" in men's skating that eventually took over single skating as a whole, with some crediting him as being the person who started it.
 He is sometimes referred to as "Quad King".

-His quad Lutz and quad Lutz-triple Toe Loop combination are both consistently described as "famous", "massive", "beautiful", "huge", and "stunning".
+He had progressed slowly with his jumping ability, only starting to do well in this area a few years before the 2016 World Championships.
+In an interview, he attributed his role in the Quad Revolution to him being "lucky" to have started skating at an earlier phase of it.